Guille-ux/ux-framework/README.md

 	- You need to put in a folder the 44 english phonemes.
 	- link for the phonems: <a href="https://github.com/moh3n9595/phonemes-dataset">Phonemes</a>
 	- I recommend edit the phonemes files because in some of them there is a large pause
+- **Munix Os**
+	- originally i have thinked to include that on this, but github hates me